zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay-dxp-on-premises/running-liferay-dxp-for-the-first-time.md

 ## Restart the Server

-Stop your server using the shutdown script bundled with your application server.
+Restart your server using the shutdown and startup scripts bundled with your application server.
 Tomcat example commands:

 ### Shutdown